-Flood elevation certificates will be required to be submitted to Community Development Services:
+Flood elevation certificates will be required to be submitted:

 - 1. For construction drawings prior to issuance of a building permit - 2.
-For a building under construction prior to scheduling of a framing inspection - 3.
-For finished construction prior to issuance of a Certificate of Occupancy.
+For a building under construction prior to scheduling of a framing inspection

+3. For finished construction prior to issuance of a Certificate of Occupancy.